header

 What better book is there to research Kestner Dolls than:

-click here for the Kestner, King of Dollmakers by Jan Foulke book Considering they were manufactured for children, it is indeed sad to compare the mass produced vinyls for children today to the artistry of Kestner.
+Considering they were manufactured for children, it is indeed sad to compare the mass-produced types of vinyl for children today to the artistry of Kestner.

-There were several mold numbers associated with these fine dolls and even though collectors seem to favor "Hilda" (#'s 237, 245, and 1070), my personal favorite is the #211.
+There were several mold numbers associated with these beautiful dolls and even though collectors seem to favor "Hilda" (#'s 237, 245, and 1070), my personal favorite is the #211.
 The features and expression forever fashioned in fine bisque are that of one happy baby!
 For some reason, I always felt they had "cut" one eye on Hilda incorrectly, the #211 mold to me is perfection.
-Solid dome or with wig, each individual #211 has a distinct personality.
+Solid dome or with a wig, each individual #211 has a distinct personality.

 "Hilda"